 Well, there are plenty of apples this year, so sharing those is not really an issue.
 I guess that if there is anything in the garden that I really want to be left alone, it’ll need to be caged in or sprayed with some of that stinky stuff.

-At different times of the year this patch of garden can look pretty good.
+At different times of the year, this patch of the garden can look pretty good.
 Many early spring bulbs survive just fine:

 By May there are some other successes:

 - foxglove – digitalis

 - leopard’s bane – an early yellow bloom very reminiscent of a daisy – – but related to an aster

 - Senecio greyii – also called the daisy bush – – or is it maybe really a yellow aster?